Michael Schwager, Director General

 From 2012 to 2015 Michael was based in the Washington DC Embassy as Minister Counsellor (Industry, Science and Education).
 He spent five years in Parliament House as a researcher and speechwriter, and two years as an auditor for a large multinational accounting firm.

-Terry Moore, Deputy Director General, Policy and Corporate Division
+Margaret Tregurtha, Deputy Director General, Policy and Corporate Division

 Frances Roden, Deputy Director General, IP Rights Division

 Frances (Fran) Roden is the Deputy Director General, IP Rights Division of IP Australia.

 Fran moved from academia to join the Australian Public Service as a patent examiner in 1996.
 She has held a number of policy and governance roles which include, three years in the Department of Industry, Innovation and Science, a secondment to the Australian Public Service Commission to work on IP Australia’s Capability Review in 2013, establishing IP Australia’s new Governance Secretariat team, and Director of IP Australia’s domestic policy section.
 She has also spent 18 months working with a former Parliamentary Secretary as the Department’s Liaison Officer.
 More recently Fran was General Manager of IP Australia’s Policy and Governance Group where she was responsible for implementing legislative changes, international IP policy and trade agreements, attorney registration and economic research.